parashardhapola/scarf/docs/source/index.md

 ## Acknowledgements

 ### Contributors
-No open-source project can survive without contributions from core team and the community.
+No open-source project can survive without contributions from the core team and the community.
 Hope this list grows bigger.
 Thank you everyone!

 :::{eval-rst}
 .. include:: contributors.rst
 :::
 ### Scarf open-source stack
-Diverse number of open-source packages in Python scientific stack are being used to build Scarf.
+A diverse number of open-source packages in Python scientific stack are being used to build Scarf.
 Here we acknowledge some of them (atleast those with pretty logos..)

 :::{eval-rst}